infor-design/enterprise-ng/src/soho/modal-dialog/README.md

 Angular requires a placeholder component to parent the dialog component when it is instantiated.
-The location of the component is up to the calling application, but in this example the hosting componenent is used.
+The location of the component is up to the calling application, but in this example the hosting component is used.

 ```typescript